timorohrer/website/src/blog/economy.md

   <figcaption> Modern-day Bodie State Historic Park</figcaption>
 </figure>

 All the business created by the mines vanished with the mines.
-The question of if that economy was robust answers itself.
+When using the three sector model of economics by Fisher, Clark, and Fourastie to analyze the fate of Bodie, the mines were the primary sector, tasked with the extraction of raw materials.
+The secondary sector, manufacturing, was the stamp mill which further processed rock.
+All the other businesses in town were of the tertiary sector, service.
+A Saloon could not survive if the population working in the other sectors got up and left.
+In the case of a gold rush town we expect this fragility, but do we see this phenomenon nowadays?

+As a society transitions for an industrial to a post-industrial society, both the primary and secondary sector shrink considerably.
+A quaternary sector, dealing with intellectual activities such as scientific research and education grows steadily.